Is Electromagnetic Field Momentum Due to the Flow of Field Energy?: Caveats of Definition A

-It is known that $\fv J=c\rho\fv e_{0}+\br J$ is a legitimate four-vector whose components transform according to the standard rule $J'^{\alpha}=\Lambda_{\:\,\beta}^{\alpha}\,J^{\beta}$ from Appendix{\,\,}II.
-But it is also known that the analogous expression $\fv S\asymp c{\cal E}\fv e_{0}+\br S$ is \emph{not} a four-vector.
-(I use the symbol $\asymp$ to remind the reader that, though written formally as a four-vector here, it does not actually transform as one.)
-There is no such four-vector $\fv S$.
-Writing $S^{0}=c{\cal E}$ and $S^{i}=\left(\br S\right)_{i}$, these components do \emph{not} transform according to the four-vector rule.\footnote{A related point is made by Rohrlich \cite{Rohrlich-answer}, using the so-called von Laue's theorem to argue that \emph{integrals} of $c{\cal E}$ and $\br S$ over hyperplanes may in some cases transform as four-vectors.
-But, we are treating these quantities locally, at a particular event.
+\textit{\emph{We now show that the consensus energy-flow velocity definition }}$\br V_{\!\text{A}}=\br S/{\cal E}$ fails the\textit{ Einstein Addition Test}.
+This failure is due to the fact that $c{\cal E}$ and $\br S$ are not components of a four-vector.
+Unlike the legitimate four-vector of charge flow $\fv J=c\rho\fv e_{0}+\br J$, there is no four-vector $\fv S\asymp c{\cal E}\fv e_{0}+\br S$.
+(I use the symbol $\asymp$ to remind the reader that, though written formally as a four-vector here, it does not actually transform as one.)\footnote{A related point is made by Rohrlich \cite{Rohrlich-answer}, using the so-called von Laue's theorem to argue that \emph{integrals} of $c{\cal E}$ and $\br S$ over hyperplanes may in some cases transform as four-vectors.
+But we are treating these quantities locally, at a particular event.
 Von Laue's theorem does not imply that the local field functions $c{\cal E}$ and $\br S$ (the integrands of these hyperplane integrals) themselves transform as components of a four-vector.
 They do not.
-See also Chapter 6 of Rohrlich \cite{Rohrlich}.} In this case, $S'^{\alpha}\neq\Lambda_{\:\,\beta}^{\alpha}\,S^{\beta}$.
-Rather, noting that $\br S=c^{2}\br G$ where $\br G$ is the linear momentum density of the EM field, the $c{\cal E}$ and $\left(\br S\right)_{i}$ actually transform as the $(00)$ and $(0i)$ components of a four-tensor $cT^{\alpha\beta}$ defined as $c$ times the standard EM energy-momentum tensor
+See also Chapter 6 of Rohrlich \cite{Rohrlich}.} Noting that $\br S=c^{2}\br G$ where $\br G$ is the linear momentum density of the electromagnetic field, the $c{\cal E}$ and $\left(\br S\right)_{i}$ actually transform as the $(00)$ and $(0i)$ components of a four-tensor $cT^{\alpha\beta}$ defined as $c$ times the standard electromagnetic energy-momentum tensor

 where $M_{ij}=-\left(E_{i}E_{j}+B_{i}B_{j}\right)\,+\,\dfrac{1}{2}\,\delta_{ij}\,\left(E^{2}+B^{2}\right)$.
-Thus the transformation rule for $S^{0}=c{\cal E}$ and $S^{i}=\left(\br S\right)_{i}$ is as the $\left(00\right)$ and $\left(01\right)$ components of the more complicated expression
+Thus the transformation rule for $c{\cal E}$ and $\left(\br S\right)_{i}$ is as the $\left(00\right)$ and $\left(0i\right)$ components of the more complicated expression

 which will also involve contributions from the $cM_{ij}$ terms.